Agios Nikolaos (alternative spellings Aghios Nikolaos, Ayios Nikolaos) is the capital town of the prefecture of Lassithi on the Greek Island of Crete.

 But to really enjoy freedom to travel car rental is ideal.

 It’s a good idea to book your hire car in advance.
 During the height of the season in July and August, when demand is at its peak, booking is essential.
 There are many online services available for getting around in Crete by hire car.

 We really do recommend hiring a car to get around Crete, to enjoy your stay fully.
 If you're staying in Agios Nikolaos you can easily get to many of the attractions like the Lassithi plain, Sitia, Vai Beach and the Minoan settlements of Malia and Knossos plus the archaeological museum at Heraklion by car.

-There are many companies that offer car hire on Crete, but we think it's a good idea to book in advance with nationally recognised companies who offer the right insurance.
+There are many companies that offer car hire on Crete, but we think it's a good idea to book in advance.

 © Copyright All Original Content 2006 - 2017 Completely-Crete.com.
 All